TakuyaSama/42_Cursus_Libft/README.md

-# 42_Cursus_Libft
+# Libft
-42 Cursus Libft Project, First Of The 42 Madrid Academy
+Our first and only C library for all the 42 Academy